open-learning/git4ol/README.md

 >
 >> Given a version number MAJOR.MINOR.PATCH, increment the:
 >>
->> - MAJOR version when you make incompatible API changes
+>> 1 MAJOR version when you make incompatible API changes,
->> - MINOR version when you add functionality in a backwards-compatible manner, and
+>> 1 MINOR version when you add functionality in a backwards-compatible manner, and
->> - PATCH version when you make backwards-compatible bug fixes.
+>> 1 PATCH version when you make backwards-compatible bug fixes.

 ```shell
 author@shell:~/mock$ git tag markdown@0.0.0